-- -Ensure that all our children continue to have a love of learning and a thirst for knowledge. - -Links made with Oathall for English, Science, DT and Art. - -Links made with Burgess Hill Academy for Maths.
+- -Ensure that the level of expectation and learning tasks remains high throughout lessons, so that more able pupils are consistently being challenged. - -To achieve 85% meeting end of year expectation combined, across the year groups. - -To develop coaching within IRIS. - -Ensure that Reading, Writing and Mathematics continue to be seen as fundamental to every pupil's success. - -Ensure that all our children continue to have a love of learning and a thirst for knowledge. - -Links made with Oathall for English, Science, DT and Art. - -Links made with Burgess Hill Academy for Maths.